alljoyn/location/interfaces/org.alljoyn.locationservices/Presence-v1.md

 A PresenceFilter is used to query or subscribe to information held in the presence service.
 The filter contains a regular expression to match against the entityDescriptor and a regular expression to match against the entityMac of a PresenceEntity.

-  * **descriptorParser** --- string --- A regular expression used to match the entityDescriptor
+  * **descriptorParser** --- string --- A regular expression used to match the entityDescriptor of entities
-  * **macParser** --- string --- A regular expression used to match the entityMac
+  * **macParser** --- string --- A regular expression used to match the entityMac of entities

 ## References